machingclee/machingclee.github.io/static/media/213-gmail.a4efe6bd.md

 #### Why not Sendgrid?
 ##### How easy is Using Sendgrid?
-Sendgrid is easy to use, we just need plug our email information into there webpage, then it will generate an API key for us.
+Sendgrid is easy to use, we just need to plug our email information into sendgrid's webpage, then it will generate an API key for us.

-Email can be sent as simply as writing
+Email can then be sent as simply as writing

 ```js
 import sgMail from '@sendgrid/mail';